remote-android/redroid-doc/deploy/README.md

 # Deploy redroid

-*redroid* should capable to run on any Linux environment as long as the required kernel features available (`binderfs` etc.).
+*redroid* should be able to run on any Linux environment as long as the required kernel features are available (`binderfs`, etc.).
 Fortunately, these kernel features are already enabled in some Linux distros (extra packages might needed). *redroid* also provides [redroid-modules](https://github.com/remote-android/redroid-modules) repo